en-yao/aiap18-tan-en-yao-162H/README.md

 #### Instruction for executing the pipeline and modifying parameters
 Double click on the the bash script (run.sh) to run it.

 Go to *config.py* to modify parameters.
-Processing data can be modified under `numerical_pipeline` and `categorical_pipeline`.
+Pipieline processes can be modified under `numerical_pipeline` and `categorical_pipeline`.
 Algorithms and parameters can be modified under `classifier` and `parameters` respectively.

 #### Description of flow of the pipeline
 Data is loaded and processed using steps from the exploratory data analysis and includes removing duplicates, imputing missing values and category consolidation.